Wake Up Cloud just reached

 Forget about a guest post on a big blog solving everything.
 It won’t catapult you into stardom.
 It may give you an influx of subscribers, but after that, it’s back to working hard and focusing on what matters.

 Forget about writing a post that goes viral.

 Yes, do your best, but don’t be too hard on yourself if big things don’t happen right away.

 For a few years, I compared myself to other more “successful” bloggers, and I wondered why I wasn’t seeing the same results.

 The reason was because I wasn’t them.
-I had a different message, different subscribers, and a different way of doing things.

 Sometimes my posts go viral, but more often than not, they don’t.

-This is a marathon, not a sprint, which is why it’s important that you follow your passion and do something that you enjoy.
+This is a marathon, not a sprint, which is why it’s important that you follow your passion and do something you enjoy.

 12. Make Friends